ObadaMoustafa/Strolly/README.md

 In the `client` and `server` directory there are two `.env.example` files.
 Create a copy and rename that to `.env`.
 Then follow the instructions in those files to fill in the right values.

-To run the app in dev mode you can run the following command in the main directory:
+after filling the right values specially the mongoDB connection string in server side you should run `npm run seed:db` then your database has been seeded with initial data and ready to use.

-`npm run dev`
+To run the app in dev mode you can run `npm run dev` Then the app gonna work in http://localhost:8080/

 ## 2. Code structure